zreown/kwk-l1-sinatra-shotgun-server-kwk-students-l1-dfw-070918/README.md

 ### port in use

-You also might get an error about a port being in use.
+While unlikely, you also might get an error about a port being in use.
 It'll look like this:

 ```
 $ shotgun